iFreeze-Qiu/3D_Printer-1/README.md

 Version 1.0 of Force Feedback System for 3D Printer

-A thorough user documentation file can be found in 3D_Printer/GUI/UserDoc.html, and associated files in 3D_Printer/GUI/Resources.
+A thorough user documentation file can be found here: https://www.dropbox.com/s/3lfdkf1q8zei6io/UserDoc.html?dl=0.
 This file goes in depth on how to use the program with the hardware itself.

 Overview of Project
 ==========